 This course surveys issues pertaining to the pre-trial stages of criminal prosecution, from the criminal investigation through arrest, including state and federal constitutional principles and procedural rules.
-Topics considered include the Fourth, Fifth and Sixth Amendments such as: search and seizure, privileges, right to counsel, and confessions.
+Topics considered include issues related to the Fourth, Fifth and Sixth Amendments such as: search and seizure, privileges, right to counsel, and confessions.